24 March Sutton United

 chasing Dover and found that they were facing a team of

 beasts from the south east.
 Four bookings in the first

 half showed evidence of the visitors’ physical intent.

 Two of the yellows might have been adjudged red by another

 referee - Lokko for his flying tackle on Roberts and Bellamy

 for another rash challenge in particular.

-combined with the guile of Roberts and Vose gave City a presence
+combined with the guile of Roberts and Vose gave City

-their early possession but applied pressure with a succession of corners as
+but applied pressure with a succession of corners as

 It was from a corner that the visitors took the lead